applicaster-plugins/react-native-broadcast-manager/README.md

 ## Manifest file setup (for Applicaster plugins only)

-If you a working applicaster plugin then following configuration to your manifest file.
+If you a working applicaster plugin then add the following configuration to your manifest file.

 ```js
 //For all platforms